 There are different fitting methods for bone conduction hearing device (BCHD).
 The fitting may be non-surgical fitting with a softband or with an adhesive pad.
 Surgical fittings may have a direct connection between the internal implanted fixture and the external processor or it may have a surgically implanted part and the external processor is held on by a magnet.
 Depending on the nature and degree of your hearing loss you may be offered one or more types of fitting for your BCHD.

 Middle ear implants all have a surgically implanted part and the external processor is held on with a magnet.

 There may be one device (BCHD or MEI) that is more suited to your degree or type of hearing loss or the condition causing your hearing loss.
 The surgeon will let you know which device or devices are best for you.
 They will discuss the risks and benefits of the surgery for each device with you.
 They may recommend that you or your child has a non-surgical fitting for a period of time or long term.

 There is no rush to decide which device you want if offered a choice.
-You will have a 14 day trial with a bone conduction hearing device (BCHD) using a headband or softband fitting.
+You will have a 14 day trial with a bone conduction hearing device (BCHD) using a softband fitting.
 If there is a choice of BCHD you can have the opportunity to listen with and see both manufacturers’ devices.
 If we are confident that we can help you hear better or more consistently with a bone conduction hearing device or a middle ear implant than you hear with hearing aids then we will ask you to decide if you want to go ahead.
 This will be at your end of assessment appointment and if offered a choice of devices you will choose which one you want.
 You will also choose the colour for the external parts (processor) during this session.
 There will be opportunity to ask questions.